IgniteUI/help-topics/topics/02_Controls/igTileManager/05_igTileManager_Accessibility_Compliance.md

 The following topics provide additional information related to this topic.

-- [Accessibility Compliance](Accessibility-Compliance.html): This topic provides reference information for accessibility compliance of all Ignite UI controls.
+- [Accessibility Compliance](Accessibility-Compliance.html): This topic provides reference information for accessibility compliance of all %%ProductName%% controls.